 Make a note in your diary for the annual Aldeburgh Documentary Festival, which starts on 3rd November and runs until 5th November.
 Click here for more information.

-Aldeburgh Gardening Club meets on the second Tuesday of the month at 7.30pm in Aldeburgh Church Hall on Victoria Road.
-Entrance is free for members and £2 for guests.
-To join the club, phone Barbara Prodger on 01728 454539 or just pop into one of the meetings.
+Aldeburgh Gardening Club meets on the second Tuesday of the month at 7.30pm in the Aldeburgh Church Hall on Victoria Road.
+Entrance is free for members and £3 for guests.
+Find out how to join by clicking on the link below, or just pop into one of the meetings.

 For more information, click here.